-Public outreach and consultation with local, state, and federal jurisdictional agencies was an important component in developing this Manual.
-Ensuring the Manual serves as a forward-looking guidance document for Non-Project use of shorelines within the Project Boundary required seeking input from jurisdictional agencies, the public, and private landowners.
+Public outreach and consultation with local, state, and federal jurisdictional agencies was an important component in developing this Land Management Program document.
+Ensuring the Land Management Program serves as a forward-looking guidance document for Non-Project use of lands and shorelines within the Project Boundary required seeking input from jurisdictional agencies, the public, and private landowners.
 Details associated with the public outreach and consolation completed during the development of this document is attached as Appendix C.

-CHELAN PUD'S PROGRAM
+CHELAN PUD'S LAND MANAGEMENT PROGRAM

-This section provides information related to Chelan PUD's process for reviewing and approving shoreline uses and includes the following:
+This section provides information related to Chelan PUD's process for reviewing and approving land and shoreline uses and includes the following:

-- Step-by-step guide for applicants seeking Chelan PUD approval through the permitting process. - Description of the types of projects that require Chelan PUD and/or FERC approval. - Description of the criteria used by Chelan PUD in reviewing a proposal, including the management designations. - Criteria for determining if FERC approval is necessary. - Explanation of grandfathering and prior existing uses. - Discussion of temporary activity approvals. - Description and definition of "project uses".
+- Step-by-step guide for applicants seeking Chelan PUD approval through the permitting process. - Description of the types of projects that require Chelan PUD and/or FERC approval. - Description of the criteria used by Chelan PUD in reviewing a proposal, including the resource land management classifications. - Criteria for determining if FERC approval is necessary. - Explanation of grandfathering and prior existing uses. - Discussion of temporary activity approvals. - Description and definition of "project uses".

-Chelan PUD will not provide a Chelan PUD permit/license for any land or shoreline use without proof of receipt of all other relevant permits.
-Chelan PUD recommends contacting Chelan PUD's Real Estate Services Department for pre-application consultation to assess the feasibility of a proposal before entering into the permitting process.
-Jurisdictional agencies and state permitting guidelines are discussed in Section 4.0 of this document.
+Chelan PUD will not provide a Permit for any land or shoreline use without proof of receipt of all other relevant permits.
+Chelan PUD recommends contacting Chelan PUD's Real Estate Services Department for pre-application consultation to assess the feasibility of a proposal before entering into the permit process.
+Jurisdictional agencies and state permitting guidelines are discussed in Section 4 of this document.

-Chelan PUD reviews and approves potential uses of shorelines on a case-by-case basis, taking into consideration Chelan PUD's land ownership and flowage easement rights.
-Some types of uses will require FERC review and approval prior to Chelan PUD issuing approval.
-In these instances, Chelan PUD is required to review the proposal and regulatory permits received, consult with other agencies as appropriate, and provide an application to FERC for final approval.
-In these cases, Chelan PUD will review the proposal, work with the project Applicant, and prepare the FERC submittal to verify the proposed action complies with the FERC License and does not have the potential to adversely affect Chelan PUD's environmental and cultural resource management mandates.
+Chelan PUD reviews and approves potential uses of lands and shorelines on a case by case basis taking into consideration Chelan PUD's land ownership and flowage easement rights.
+Some types of uses will require the FERC review and approval prior to Chelan PUD issuing approval.
+In these instances, Chelan PUD is required to review the proposal and regulatory permits received, consult with other agencies as appropriate, and provide application to FERC for final approval.
+In these cases, Chelan PUD will review the proposal, work with the project applicant, and prepare the FERC submittal to verify the proposed action complies with the Project License and does not have the potential to adversely affect Chelan PUD's environmental and cultural resource management mandates.

-With Tribes and regulatory agencies, Chelan PUD actively manages multiple protected and/or sensitive and/or protected species and resources on lands and shorelines within the Project Boundary as part of the FERC License.
+Section 6 of this document summarizes the multiple protected and/ or sensitive species and resources on lands and shorelines within the Project Boundary.
+Chelan PUD is actively managing these resources as part of the Project License.
 In some instances, multiple resources may occur in the same area.
 Some areas may have fewer protected or managed resources.
 In most cases, there are other applicable local, state, or federal regulations to protect these species and approve construction or use activities.
-Except for some temporary, passive uses of lands and shorelines within the Project Boundary, almost all activities that occur within 200 feet of a shoreline require some level of approval from local, state, and/or federal agencies.
+With the exception of some temporary, passive uses of lands and shorelines within the Project Boundary, almost all activities that occur within 200 feet of a shoreline require some level of approval from local, state, and/or federal agencies.